-The following guidelines cover the handling and application of silvicultural chemicals to prevent the direct or indirect application of forest chemicals to open water sources.
+The following guidelines cover the handling and application of silvicultural chemicals (fertilizers and pesticides) to prevent the direct or indirect application of forest chemicals to open water sources.

 These guidelines are to complement state or local regulations relating to the sale, transportation and use of chemicals.